MasrourTawfik/chat-gi-iads/docs/source/Synthetic_Data_Generation_for_Industrial_Applications.rst

 This is very useful.
 We actually use this example for a different test in another section of the guides.

-..
-Hint:: In our case, we generated sythetic data from GTP4, by the use of the following prompt:
+.. note:: In our case, we generated sythetic data from GTP4, by the use of the following prompt:
 ..
 Prompt:: ## instruction: As an industrial engineer with extensive expertise in your field, your task is to generate a synthetic dataset that accurately reflects the complexities and nuances of industrial engineering. ## input: generate synthetic data about production near to be factual, generate real industrial situation.## output: Json file <input, context, output>and the number of questions is 500
 ..
 Output:: The output was our json file containing sythetic data.